artsy/bearden/docs/README.md

 # How Bearden Works

 Bearden takes CSV files, creates relational data out of them and then exports a flattened version of this data to Redshift for analysis.
+Be sure to check the ERD for a high-level overview of the data model.

 ## Importing